This page provides an overview on setting up and installing Chaos Phoenix.

 4. Licensing – Specifies whether the Chaos License Server will run locally or on another machine.

 If you select the Remote option, you will have to fill in the IP address of your Chaos License Server in the field labeled Primary License Server.
 Please leave the port 30304 unchanged.

 Completing the installation

 1. After you click the Install button, the installer will proceed to uninstall any previous versions and install Phoenix on your machine.

-2. If the installation was successful, you will get this screen:
+2. If the installation was successful, you will get the screen shown in the screenshot below.

 Open Online Changelog will open the text file with changes broken down by releases (also available through the Version Change Logs).

 3. Click the Done button.

 To make sure that your license server is up and running and you have the necessary licenses, please proceed to the Set Up Your Phoenix License page.